British Rail Class 83: Withdrawal

-Two engines were withdrawn early as a result of accidents.
-The first was 83003, withdrawn in May 1975, which was severely damaged in an accident on 23 January 1975 at Watford with a Class 86 (86209).
+Two locomotives were withdrawn early as a result of accidents.
+The first was 83003, which was severely damaged in an accident on 23 January 1975 south of with a Class 86 (86209); it was withdrawn in May 1975.

-The second engine was 83004 which, on 24 December 1977, was severely damaged in a collision with a Class 47 at Willesden.
-In 1983, ten of the remaining thirteen engines were withdrawn, all being sent to the Vic Berry Scrapyard in Leicester.
+The second engine was 83004, which was severely damaged in a collision with a near to Willesden TMD on 24 December 1977.
+In 1983, ten of the remaining thirteen engines were withdrawn, all being sent to the Vic Berry scrapyard in Leicester.
 The final three were withdrawn in 1989, with two of the three being scrapped at MC Metals of Glasgow in 1993.

 Power supply

-The locomotives always worked on power provided by overhead catenary energised at 25,000 V AC.
+The locomotives operated on power provided by overhead catenary energised at 25,000 V AC.
 However, the main transformer, normally operated with the four windings in series, could be operated at 6250 V AC with the transformer windings in parallel.
 This voltage was initially to be used where limited clearances gave concern over use of the higher voltage.
 Since the clearances were found to be adequate, the lower voltage connections were locked out of use.